Sanctuary of Our Lady of Lourdes: Lourdes water

 Lourdes water flows from a spring at the same spot where it was discovered by Bernadette, in the grotto of Massabielle.
 The original spring can be seen within the grotto, lit from below and protected by a glass screen.
 Pilgrims drink Lourdes water due to its reputed healing power.
 The water is accessed from individual taps located between the grotto and the baths.
-The water from Lourdes was thoroughly analysed by independent chemists in 1858 and 1859, and does not appear to have a latent power to cure and has no special scientific or medicinal properties.
+The water from Lourdes was thoroughly analysed by independent chemists in 1858 and 1859, and does not appear to have a latent power to cure and has no special scientific or medicinal properties, having been described as a placebo.
 Despite this, the water is itself a strong symbol of devotion for Lourdes pilgrims, and many buy statues and rosary beads containing small vials of it, and take home large plastic containers of it.

 Processions

-Processions are held in the sanctuary, with the torchlight trocession being perhaps the best-known and most visually impressive.
+Processions are held in the sanctuary, with the torchlight procession being perhaps the best-known and most visually impressive.

 Blessed Sacrament procession

 The Blessed Sacrament procession is held daily at 5:00 pm.
 The procession begins at the open-air altar on the prairie across the river from the grotto and is led by sick pilgrims followed by a priest, bishop or cardinal carrying a monstrance containing the Blessed Sacrament.
-Typically the bearer of the Blessed Sacrament is sheltered from the elements by a mobile canopy, called a baldachin, carried by four assistants.
-The Blessed Sacrament is accompanied by bearers carrying candles, incense burners or other devotional symbols.
-These bearers are lay helpers chosen from the pilgrims.
-Following directly behind the Blessed Sacrament, both during the procession and the blessing of the sick, will be a representative group of doctors from the various pilgrimages.
+Typically the bearer of the Blessed Sacrament is sheltered by a baldachin.
+The Blessed Sacrament is accompanied by candle bearers and incense burners.
+These ministers are chosen from the pilgrims.
+A representative group of doctors from the various pilgrimages follow directly behind the Blessed Sacrament, both during the procession and the Blessing of the sick.
 Lastly, there are groups of pilgrims, some following their parish or diocesan banner.
-The procession makes its way across the river, past the Crowned Statue, along the esplanade and down into the St. Pius X underground basilica where the sick pilgrims are placed at the front of the altar.
-During the procession there are meditations, prayers, hymns and chants, in several languages.
-When all the participants have assembled, there is a period of Eucharistic Adoration, followed by the Blessing of the Sick.
+The procession makes its way across the river, past the Crowned Virgin, along the esplanade and down into the St. Pius X underground basilica where pilgrims with disabilities are provided accommodations (often in the front) to access the altar.
+During the procession, there are meditations, prayers, hymns and chants, all in several languages.
+When all the participants are assembled, there is a period of Eucharistic adoration, followed by the Blessing of the Sick.

-During extreme weather conditions, the procession will take place inside the basilica.
+During extreme weather conditions, the procession takes place inside the basilica.

 Torchlight procession

-The torchlight marian procession takes place daily at 9.00pm.
+The torchlight Marian procession takes place daily at 9 pm.
 It begins near the grotto and continues in the alleys of the esplanade ending in the Rosary square.
 In extreme weather an indoor ceremony may be held in the Underground Basilica instead.
-The procession is led by sick pilgrims followed by volunteers carrying a replica of the Cabuchet statue of the Virgin Mary.
+The procession is led by sick and disabled pilgrims followed by volunteers carrying a replica of the Cabuchet statue of the Virgin Mary.
 Most participants carry a candle.

 The focus of this procession is the rosary.
 All five decades are recited, usually in a variety of languages.
-The Lourdes Hymn is also sung, with verses in different languages.
+The Immaculate Mary, the Lourdes hymn, is also sung, with verses in different languages.
 Intercessions may be invoked followed by the Laudate Mariam.
 There is a final blessing in Latin, and then an invitation to exchange the sign of peace with fellow pilgrims.